 Your host family will provide most of your meals which means not only do you get homemade, but you get to taste traditional meals, too!
 Maybe join in and learn how to cook a dish or two with your host mom and host sister.
 Feast on traditional dishes like meat and potatoes or soup and enjoy our favorite European treats (hello crepes!).

-Check out a what a typical day looks like for an ILP volunteer and can’t miss experiences in Russia here.
+Check out what a typical day looks like for an ILP volunteer and can’t miss experiences in Russia here.

 Spring Semester: Depart late January to early February — return home the end of May to early June.